Jenncscampbell/STAT545-hw-Campbell-Jennifer/hw02/Gapminder_explore.md

     ##  $ pop      : int  8425333 9240934 10267083 11537966 13079460 14880372 12881816 13867957 16317921 22227415 ...
     ##  $ gdpPercap: num  779 821 853 836 740 ...

-We see that Gapminder is a tibble data frame.
+We see that Gapminder is a tibble diff data frame.

 ``` r
 class(gapminder)